CieloCris/Pewlett_Hackard_Analysis/README.md

 ![Alt text](/Resources/EmployeeDB.png "imagen1")

-The table called "Retiring employees" has information on employee number, first name, last name, title, from_date, and to_date.
+The table called "Retiring employees" has information of employee number, first_name, last_name, title, from_date, and to_date.
 This query results in 133,776 employees retiring soon.

 ![Alt text](/Resources/1_retirement.png "imagen2")

-However, the above table has not been removed for duplicates, so in the following query, we corrected the "retiring employees" table, which shows that 90,398 employees meet the criteria for retiring soon.
+However, in that table has not been removed the duplicate data, so in the following query, we corrected the "retiring employees" table, which shows that 90,398 employees meet the criteria for retiring soon.

 ![Alt text](/Resources/1_uniquetitles.png "imagen3")

-In the following table, it shows the number of employees due to retire according to their title:
+In the following table, we presented the number of employees due to retire according to their title:

 ![Alt text](/Resources/1_retiring_titles.png "imagen4")